felipejoribeiro/this-person-docs/permanent/1712254150-large-language-models.md

 - **GPT-2**: OpenAI's model that can generate human-like text.
 - **GPT-3**: OpenAI's model that can generate human-like text.
-- **LLaMa**: A base model that can generate human-like text created by Meta.
+- **LLaMa**: A base model that can generate human-like text created by Meta which uses a [different architecture](1712346002-llama2-large-language-model.md).